 No 'real' camera?
 Your smartphone will do:

 If you don't have a camera with a manual mode, most recent smartphones will do a decent job as well, particularly if they're flagships made in the last two or three years.
-The Google Pixel 3 and Pixel 4 range, Samsung Galaxy S9 and above, or even Huawei's Mate P30 handsets are some of the best camera phones around, and will do a great job when shooting nighttime light displays.
+The Google Pixel 6 and Pixel 7 range, Samsung Galaxy S20 and above (particularly the Galaxy S22 Ultra), or even Huawei's P50 Pro and Oppo's Find X5 Pro handsets are some of the best camera phones around, and will do a great job when shooting nighttime light displays.
 If your phone has a dedicated night mode, be sure to switch to that but, for the most part, modern handsets do automatically detect the scene and adjust settings accordingly.

 Put your camera away for a bit: